Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Edwards has averaged 1.3 receiving yards per game in his three career matchups against the Chargers, 24.2 fewer than his over/under for Sunday's game.
+- Against the Chargers, Edwards has averaged 1.3 receiving yards per game in his three career matchups, 22.2 fewer than his over/under for Sunday's game.

-- The 237.6 passing yards the Chargers allow per game makes them the NFL's 12th-ranked pass defense this season.
+- The 237.6 passing yards the Chargers yield per game makes them the NFL's 12th-ranked pass defense this season.

-- With 25 passing TDs allowed this year, the Chargers defense is ranked 18th in the league.
+- The Chargers have allowed 25 touchdowns through the air (1.6 per game).
+They are 18th in the league in that category.

 Recent Performances